-On November 3, 2004, we and Ares Capital CP Funding LLC, a single member, special purpose, limited liability company, wholly owned by us ("Ares Capital CP"), entered into:
+As a result of the acquisition of substantially all of the October Portfolio and loan originations, we used substantially all of the net proceeds from the IPO.
+In order to provide additional liquidity and to meet our investment objectives and strategies, in November 2004 we and Ares Capital CP Funding LLC, a single member, special purpose, limited liability company, wholly owned by us ("Ares Capital CP"), entered into:

-- (i) a Purchase and Sale Agreement (the "Purchase Agreement") pursuant to which we sold and contributed to Ares Capital CP certain loans we originated or acquired and will continue to sell and contribute certain newly originated and acquired loans (the "Loans"), - (ii) a Sale and Servicing Agreement (the "Servicing Agreement" and together with the Purchase Agreement, the "Agreements") with certain conduits and institutional lenders agented by Wachovia Capital Markets, LLC ("Wachovia"), U.S. Bank National Association, as trustee, and Lyon Financial Services, Inc. (D/B/A U.S. Bank Portfolio Services), as the backup servicer, pursuant to which Ares Capital CP may obtain up to \$150,000,000 in financing from the conduits and institutional lenders, and - (iii) various supporting documentation, including a hedge agreement with an affiliate of Wachovia, concentration account and intercreditor agreements, securities account agreements and powers of attorney.
+- (i) a Purchase and Sale Agreement (the "Purchase Agreement") pursuant to which we sold and contributed to Ares Capital CP certain loans we originated or acquired and will continue to sell and contribute certain newly originated and acquired loans (the "Loans"), - (ii) a Sale and Servicing Agreement (the "Servicing Agreement" and together with the Purchase Agreement, the "Agreements") with certain conduits and institutional lenders agented by Wachovia Capital Markets, LLC ("Wachovia"), U.S. Bank National Association, as trustee, and Lyon Financial Services, Inc. (DBA U.S. Bank Portfolio Services), as the backup servicer, pursuant to which Ares Capital CP may obtain up to \$150.0 million in financing from the conduits and institutional lenders, and - (iii) various supporting documentation, including a hedge agreement with an affiliate of Wachovia, concentration account and intercreditor agreements, securities account agreements and powers of attorney.